 Experts@Syracuse is a powerful tool that enables new insights into the scholarly expertise and collaborative opportunities that exist within Syracuse University and at other universities.
 It is designed to help faculty members, departments, and potential collaborators identify who is working in what research or scholarly areas at Syracuse University.
-Experts@Syracuse is based on tailored research profiles that are automatically created, and require minimal effort to maintain.
-Profiles include publications tracked by Scopus (an enormous interdisciplinary database), grants from the OSP database and University departmental affiliations.
-Experts@Syracuse is a collaborative initiative co-sponsored by the Office of Research and the Syracuse University Libraries.
+Experts@Syracuse is based on tailored research profiles that are automatically created, and require minimal effort ot maintain.
+Profile content includes publications tracked by Scopus (an interdisciplinary database) and grants from the Office of Sponsored Programs (OSP) and University departmental affiliations.
+Experts@Syracuse is a collaborative initiative co-sponsored by the Office of Research and Syracuse University Libraries.

 Grants are added by the Office of Sponsored Programs.